Category:

 • Business document variety: If you handle proposals, invoices, or contracts, certain platforms support these better than DocuSign.

-• Unlimited documents: Many DocuSign alternatives let you send and sign unlimited documents without upgrading plans.
+• Unlimited document signing: Many DocuSign alternatives let you send unlimited signature requests and sign unlimited documents without upgrading plans.

 • Legally binding electronic signatures: While DocuSign provides this, competitors also meet the same global standards at a lower price.